-Hi, I'm a PhD student in the Machine Learning Department at Carnegie Mellon where I'm advised by Prof. Eric Xing and am a member of the SAILING Lab (since 2009).
-I am very thankful to be supported by an NSF Graduate Fellowship.
+I recently graduated from the Machine Learning Department at Carnegie Mellon where I was advised by Prof. Eric Xing and was a member of the SAILING Lab (since 2009).
+I was very thankful to be supported by an NSF Graduate Fellowship.
 Before that, I was an undergraduate in Computer Science and Applied Math at Princeton, and worked with Prof. Rob Schapire.

 My main research interests are in machine learning (particularly spectral/kernel methods for probabilistic graphical models), natural language processing, and computational biology.
 I'm equally passionate about both theoretical and applied problems.
 I recently co-organized Spectral Learning Workshops at NIPS 2012 and ICML 2013, and a workshop on Modern ML+NLP at NIPS 2014.

 I have also been fortunate to have the opportunity to spend two summers at Microsoft Research working on semantic parsing for BioNLP with Hoifung Poon and Kristina Toutanova (in 2013) and temporal modeling with Asela Gunawardana and Chris Meek (in 2011).